spinnaker/governance/rfc/halyard-lite.md

 #### Language

-Halyard Lite will be written in Go, which has the following advantages:
+kleat will be written in Go, which has the following advantages:
-*   The primary initial consumer of Halyard Lite will be the Armory Operator, which is also written in Go and will be able to consume parts of Halyard Lite as a library
+*   The primary initial consumer of kleat will be the Armory Operator, which is also written in Go and will be able to consume parts of kleat as a library
 *   Operators deploying to Kubernetes are usually much more familiar with Go than with Java, so this will likely lead to an easier path to contribution from the